dOrgTech/docs/lifecycle/activation.md

 If your proposal passes, you will receive **100 xDAI** + **100 Rep** and move on to [Onboarding](onboarding.md).

+### 5. Redeem your proposal
 ![Don&apos;t forget to Redeem your proposal after it passes!](../.gitbook/assets/screen-shot-2020-06-26-at-4.30.04-pm%20%281%29.png)

 If the DAO rejects your proposal, don't worry – you can always try again!
 Currently we expect a steady growth of 1-2 agents per month.

+To redeem your proposal, you will need to:
+1. Click the Redeem for beneficiary button and follow the prompts on your wallet
+2. Use a [DAI bridge](https://dai-bridge.poa.network/) to transfer your DAI back to Ethereum Mainnet
+3. Optionally cash out by transfering it to your exchange of choice and following their process, such as [Coinbase](https://help.coinbase.com/en/coinbase/trading-and-funding/buying-selling-or-converting-crypto/how-do-i-sell-or-cash-out-my-digital-currency)

 {% hint style="warning" %}
 Reach out at [contact@dorg.tech](mailto:contact@dorg.tech) or send a message in the [\#activation channel on Keybase](https://keybase.io/team/dorg.membrane) to discuss activation ideas, request some xDAI, or any additional help!